maximemulder/clam/README.md

 # How to build

 You can build this project on Linux using Dune.

-In a terminal, enter `dune build` to build the project or `dune exec clam example.clam` to run the interpreter with the code file `example.clam` as its input.
+In a terminal, enter `dune build` to build the project, which outputs the binary in `_build/install/default/bin`.
+You can then use `clam example.clam` to interpret the file `example.clam` or use `clam --help` to get more information on the interpreter.

 # Features